From the U.S. Open to a Target near you: The business behind sports tape

 “It captured the media’s attention,” said Jim Jenson, KT Tape’s CMO and co-founder.
 “It captured our attention as well.”

 The use of tape to treat injury has been around since ancient Greece, according to the company.
 But there was little choice in the market before Walsh’s curious tape job.
-According to New York Times article, the brand she used at the Olympics was Kinesio USA, which reportedly donated 50,000 rolls to 58 countries at the Games.
+According to a New York Times article, the brand she used at the Olympics was Kinesio USA, which reportedly donated 50,000 rolls to 58 countries at the Games.
 Kinesio – developed in the mid-70’s in Japan by Dr. Kenzo Kase – still exists today and claims to be the original kinesiology tape brand.

 Tape can be applied to injuries affecting the legs, knees, ankles, back, shoulders, and hands.
 Once applied along muscles, ligaments or tendons, according to claims on the company’s website, it relaxes muscles and tendons to help recovery from injuries, including that nagging case of tennis elbow.